 A letter of transmittal is not required.
 If a transmittal letter is used it cannot include information vital to the proposal.
 All information that is to be considered as part of the proposal must be bound in a single volume that will constitute the proposal in its entirety.
-Brochures, pamphlets, and other descriptive materials pertaining to the proposing entity may be included as an attachment in one copy as a part of the original document, but it will not be used as a part of the selection process.
+Standard brochures, pamphlets, and other descriptive materials pertaining to the agency may be included as an attachment in one copy as a part of the original document.